-- Dropping of Course(s): Last date to drop course(s) with adjustable full refund of money is October 15, 2016 (for both undergraduate & graduate programs).
+- Dropping of Course(s): Last date to drop course(s) with adjustable full refund of money is February 13, 2018.
 No course can be dropped after the respective dates mentioned above.

 - Trimester Drop: A student may drop a Trimester before Mid-Term Exam only on medical ground.
 Students have to apply in writing to the respective Head of the Department for dropping the Trimester.
 If the case is found genuine by UIU authorities, the student may be allowed to drop the current Trimester after making payment of Trimester Fee and an additional charge of Tk 2,500/-.
 However, if any amount is deposited against payment of tuition fees, the amount would no way be refunded; it will only be adjusted with the tuition fees to be payable in the next Trimester.
 After Mid-Term Exam, no application seeking Trimester Drop will be entertained.
 In those cases, students may however apply for “I” (Incomplete) grade.